 - Disrespect: Lack of respect negatively impacts employee satisfaction as it shows your employees you don’t care about them or their efforts.
 Also, it creates an environment where team members feel it’s okay to treat others the same way.

-- Absence of diversity, equity, and inclusion (DE&I): Not promoting DE&I efforts in your organization is seen by many employees these days as discriminatory and a failure to create an open and safe environment, leading to toxicity.
+- Absence of diversity, equity, and inclusion (DE&I): Employees see not promoting DE&I efforts in your organization as discriminatory and failing to create an open and safe environment, leading to toxicity.
+It could also make it more challenging to hire younger candidates.
+According to a RippleMatch survey3, 75% of Gen Z job candidates would reconsider applying for a company with poor DE&I efforts.

-- Unethical behavior: Employees see your company’s values as the foundation of your organization.
-Unethical behavior puts workers in a position to participate in potentially illegal, non-compliant, and immoral activities.
+- Unethical behavior: Employees see your company’s list of core values as the foundation of your organization.
+This negative behavior puts workers in a position to participate in potentially illegal, non-compliant, and immoral activities, leading to mental stress.

 - Cutthroat competition: An environment that rewards undermining others and competition among team members can become stressful and unhealthy.
 It can also lead to fractured teamwork, ineffective communication, and possibly even interdepartmental sabotage.